 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each congressional district.
+The Congressional Art Competition, An Artistic Discovery, is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each congressional district.

-Artwork must be 2D and weigh less than 15lbs.
-Must also be original in concept, design, and execution; may not violate any US copyright laws.
-Accepted mediums include:
+- Be original in concept, design, and execution and may not violate any U.S. copyright laws.

-An online gallery of last year's artwork can be found here.
+An online gallery of last year's artwork and more information about the competition can be found here.

 Important Information and Deadlines

 All artwork must be submitted to:

 The deadline for submission for this year's competition is Friday, April 28, 2017.
 All submissions must include the student release form.
 Please see the rules for students and teachers attachment for additional details.
 If you have any questions, please contact Jordan Christian in my Anderson office at (864) 224-7401 or Jordan.Christian@mail.house.gov.